 Choose a verse that exhorts or encourages you during your bible readings.
 Share it here: https://www.facebook.com/groups/1393428964180459

 Learn about Hebrew poetry: Psalms Poetry Printable PDF.

 Sometimes a question to find the answer to can be helpful to keep little ones engaged.
 Aquila N. Priscilla has done an excellent job preparing lots of questions to ask before or after reading – you can find their book for purchase here: Psalms to Song of Solomon.
 Alternatively, you could see how well you do in this Psalms quiz: https://biblequizzes.org.uk/quiz.php?psalms.

+Listen and write a summary!
 Search for this series of talks on Christadelphian Bible Talks and Exhortations: The Spirit of Christ in the Psalms by Bro.
 Harry Tennant.
-Write a short review to share what you learn.

 Learn these three verses by heart: Psalm 51:10; Psa 66:4.
 You can print out the PDF of these bookmarks to help you memorize them.
 You can also colour them, use them as bookmarks, or use them as a template to journal into your Bible margin.

 Do a word study on the word “praise”.
 This link explains how to do a word study including a template that may help: How to Do a Bible Word Study – Template Included.
 Share what you learn!

 Spending time with a hymn related to the Bible passage that you are reading can enrich what you are reading.
 You can approach a hymn study in many ways.
 This month’s hymn is 55 – Cast Thy Burden Upon the Lord.

 Option 1) If you don’t know the hymn already, you can learn to play and sing it.
 This website provides piano music for each of the hymns that you can sing along with.